Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Numerical Studies

 Most existing label fusion procedures result in a binary map corresponding to inclusion/exclusion of voxels in a structure of interest.
-Thresholding the posterior probability maps produced through our proposed approach also yields such a binary map.
-A reasonable threshold is 0.5.
-Figure \ref{fig:SigBinMaps} displays the thresholded posterior probability map.
-For comparison, the Figure displays also the segmentations that result from simple majority voting, globally-weighted majority voting \citep{ArtaEtAl08} in which each atlas is weighted by the inverse of its average squared intensity difference, and locally-weighted majority voting \citep{ArtaEtAl09} in which the contribution of each atlas at each pixel is weighted by the inverse squared intensity difference from the target.
+Thresholding the posterior probability maps at 0.5 also yields such a binary map, displayed in Figure \ref{fig:SigBinMaps}.
+For comparison, the figure also displays the segmentations that result from simple majority voting, globally-weighted majority voting \citep{ArtaEtAl08} in which each atlas is weighted by the inverse of its average squared intensity difference, and locally-weighted majority voting \citep{ArtaEtAl09} in which the contribution of each atlas at each pixel is weighted by the inverse squared intensity difference from the target.
 We can see the superior recovery of the target under our approach versus different versions of majority voting.
-The Figure also gives the {\it Dice similarity coefficients} quantifying similarity between each segmentation and the target, where the target is dichotomized to zero / non-zero pixels.
-Letting $d_v$ denote the indicator of inclusion of pixel $v$ in the estimated image, the Dice coefficient is calculated as $D := 2\sum_{v=1}^Vd_vT_v/(2\sum_{v=1}^Vd_vT_v + \sum_{v=1}^Vd_v(1-T_v) + \sum_{v=1}^V(1-d_v)T_v)$, with values close to one indicating strong agreement between two images, and values close to zero indicating strong disagreement.
-Thresholding the posterior probability map has resulted in $175\%$ improvement in similarity over even the most favorable version of majority voting.
+The figure also gives the Dice similarity coefficients quantifying similarity between each segmentation and the target, where the target is dichotomized to zero / non-zero pixels.
+Let $d_v$ denote the indicator of inclusion of pixel $v$ in the estimated image.
+The Dice coefficient, calculated as $D := 2\sum_{v=1}^Vd_vT_v/(2\sum_{v=1}^Vd_vT_v + \sum_{v=1}^Vd_v(1-T_v) + \sum_{v=1}^V(1-d_v)T_v)$, is often used as a measure of image similarity (though it may not be the best measure when the structure of interest is small relative to the image size \citep{TahaHanbury15}).
+Dice values close to one indicate strong agreement between two images.
+Despite the fact that all of the poor segmentations were downweighted relative to the good one, they still outweigh the quality atlas in each voting procedure, resulting in poor segmentation.
+Thresholding the posterior probability map has resulted in $110\%$ improvement in similarity over even the most favorable version of majority voting.